-In Ensalaco's “Human Rights and Terror” course, students were challenged to write a “War on Terror Rulebook” and were asked to consider such issues as prisoner-interrogation techniques.
-“We don't avoid controversy,” said the professor.
-“We're asking ourselves some tough questions.”
-In this same course, Ensalaco assigned students Through Our Enemies' Eyes: Osama Bin Laden, Radical Islam & the Future of America, a screed penned by an anonymous author described as a “senior U.S. civil servant with nearly two decades of experience in the U.S. intelligence community's work on Afghanistan and South Asia.”
-That author, who was later revealed to be Michael Scheuer, claimed that “[Osama] bin Laden's character, religious certainty, moral absolutism, military ferocity, integrity, and all-or-nothing goals are not much different from those of individuals whom we in the United States have long identified and honored as religious, political, or military heroes, men such as John Brown, John Bunyan, Thomas Jefferson, Patrick Henry, and Thomas Paine.”
-Comparing the American abolitionist John Brown to bin Laden, for example, Scheuer wrote: “Although the dissimilarities between Brown and bin Laden as individuals are greater than their similarities – the latter is, by far, the better man – the two men share a passionate, uncompromising devotion to ridding their nations, the United States, and the Muslim believers, or the ummah, of what they perceived to be a dominating evil.”
+In Ensalaco’s post-9/11 “Human Rights and Terror” course, students were challenged to write a “War on Terror Rulebook” and were asked to consider such issues as prisoner-interrogation techniques.
+In this same course, Ensalaco assigned students Through Our Enemies’ Eyes: Osama Bin Laden, Radical Islam & the Future of America, a screed penned by an anonymous author described as a “senior U.S. civil servant with nearly two decades of experience in the U.S. intelligence community’s work on Afghanistan and South Asia.”
+That author, who was later revealed to be Michael Scheuer, an adjunct professor at Georgetown University’s Center for Peace and Security Studies, claimed that “[Osama] bin Laden‘s character, religious certainty, moral absolutism, military ferocity, integrity, and all-or-nothing goals are not much different from those of individuals whom we in the United States have long identified and honored as religious, political, or military heroes, men such as John Brown, John Bunyan, Thomas Jefferson, Patrick Henry, and Thomas Paine.”

 A longtime critic of American foreign policy, Ensalaco has said that he “would like to see a truth commission investigate the United States’ support for Iraq during the Iran-Iraq war.”
 He also has called for an investigation of Iraq’s gassing of the Kurds during that war, because “the United States gave the Iraqis the principal agents on which to build chemical weapons.”

 At a May 2011 religious studies conference at Dayton University, Ensalaco participated in a panel discussion about American immigration policy.
 “The immigration debate is all about exclusion,” he said.
 “Who will [the U.S.] allow to be here?
 Church social teaching compels it to repel the thought of exclusion.”
-The professor lamented that past efforts to enact immigration reform – i.e., amnesty and open borders – had “failed miserably,” in part, because of the Catholic Church's reluctance to pressure legislators in the House and Senate.
-“The Church failed to convey the message,” Ensalaco expanded.
-“It needs to find a way to communicate its message on immigration to the average American.”
+The professor lamented that past efforts to enact immigration reform – i.e., amnesty and open borders – had “failed miserably,” in part, because of the Catholic Church’s reluctance to pressure legislators in the House and Senate.
+“The Church failed to … communicate its message on immigration to the average American,” he said.

-In the immediate aftermath of the April 15, 2013 Boston Marathon bombings by the jihadist brothers Tamerlan and Dzhokhar Tsarnaev, Ensalco theorized about who might have been responsible for the atrocity: “My immediate reaction is this is something similar to [previous bombings in] Oklahoma City and the Olympics in Atlanta.
-Because it's tax day and a holiday in Boston honoring revolutionaries who fought for America[n] freedom, and many people from foreign nations were in attendance, I worry a right-wing extremist used a highly visible event such as the Boston Marathon to make a highly visible statement.”
+In the immediate aftermath of the Islamic jihadist bombings that killed 3 people and wounded more than 260 at the Boston Marathon on April 15, 2013, Ensalco theorized about who might have been responsible for the atrocity: “My immediate reaction is this is something similar to [previous terrorist bombings in] Oklahoma City and the Olympics in Atlanta.
+Because it’s tax day and a holiday in Boston honoring revolutionaries who fought for America[n] freedom, and many people from foreign nations were in attendance, I worry a right-wing extremist used a highly visible event such as the Boston Marathon to make a highly visible statement.”

 In October 2015, Ensalaco headed an international human rights conference at Dayton University.
 In an interview prior to the event, he said that the conference would promote “the new agenda for [environmental] sustainable development that the United Nations will adopt,” and which Pope Francis had addressed more than once as well.
 Noting that the U.S. and China together “account for something like half of the emissions of the greenhouse gases” worldwide, Ensalaco lamented that some political figures were “denying the reality of climate change”; he also emphasized how vital it would be for the U.S. and other nations to sign the Paris Climate Accord in December 2015.